benschw/benschw.github.io/_posts/2013-05-03-angularjs-state-management-with-ui-router.markdown

 Managing state with AngularJS's ui-router (<a href="https://github.com/angular-ui/ui-router">https://github.com/angular-ui/ui-router</a>) is down right elegant.
 How is it different from a traditional router you might ask?
 Well I'll tell you, but first...

+Update!!
+I've written an [updated post](http://txt.fliglio.com/2014/11/2014-11-14-ui-router-revisited/) which includes a sample repository and walks through much of this example with up to date versions of angular and ui-router.
 <!--more-->

 <h2>A little history about routers</h2>